MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: The Constructed MUSON Dataset

 \subsection{Data Collection and Scene}

-\textbf{Data Source and Diversity.} Fig.~\ref{fig:Method} shows the MUSON dataset construction pipeline.
+\textbf{(1) Data Source and Diversity.} Fig.~\ref{fig:Method} shows the MUSON dataset construction pipeline.
 MUSON is derived from the real-world first-person perspective dataset, MuSoHu~\cite{nguyen2023toward}.
-To capture the complexity of urban environments, we curate 800 frames covering diverse and safety-critical scenarios.
-The dataset spans a wide range of indoor and outdoor settings, including libraries, malls, plazas, and streets, with crowd densities ranging from sparse to dense.
+To capture the complexity of urban environments, we curate 10110 samples covering diverse and safety-critical scenarios.
+The dataset spans eight representative indoor and outdoor social environments, including streets, shopping streets, parks, libraries, supermarkets, malls, campuses, and plazas, with crowd densities ranging from sparse to dense.
+Table~\ref{tab:dataset_statistics} summarizes the scene and action distributions of MUSON.
+The scene statistics demonstrate the dataset's environmental diversity across daily public spaces, while the action statistics reflect realistic forward-motion priors and retain rare but safety-critical navigation behaviors.
 This diversity supports robust model adaptation to real-world navigation conditions.

-\textbf{Local Decision-Making.} Unlike long-horizon navigation tasks that emphasize where to navigate, MUSON focuses on how to navigate within the immediate environment.
+\textbf{(2) Local Decision-Making.} Unlike long-horizon navigation tasks that emphasize where to navigate, MUSON focuses on how to navigate within the immediate environment.
 By removing dependence on long-term goals or instruction history, the dataset isolates single-frame decision making and encourages models to prioritize immediate safety and social compliance in each local scene.

-\textbf{Ego-centric Reference Frame.} To match the first-person nature of embodied perception, we adopt a strictly ego-centric reference frame in MUSON.
+\textbf{(3) Ego-centric Reference Frame.} To match the first-person nature of embodied perception, we adopt a strictly ego-centric reference frame in MUSON.
 All spatial descriptions are expressed using relative directions (e.g., front, front-left) anchored to the camera coordinate system, rather than absolute world coordinates.
 This design avoids viewpoint- and scene-specific ambiguities, improves cross-scene transferability, and ensures consistent geometric alignment between language and visual observations, facilitating robust spatial reasoning.